Appearance

 Arguments:

-window {Capybara::Window | Proc }
+window {Capybara::Window | Proc }: window to switch to

 When passing a proc, it will be invoked once per existing window, choosing the first window where the

-returns true.Examples:
+procreturns true.Examples:

-checkout = window_opened_by { click_button('Checkout') } within_window(checkout) { click_on('Confirm Purchase') }
+checkout = window_opened_by { click_button('Checkout') } within_window(checkout) { click_on('Confirm Purchase') }within_window(->{ page.title == 'New User' }) do click_button 'Submit' end

 Server